cipherspec/py_moviecrawler/README.md

 # py_moviecrawler
 Simple multithreaded python movie crawler

 Disclaimer: I'm not responsable for the use of this software.
-Check if the downloading of movies is in accordance with the laws of your country!
+Check if downloading of movies is in accordance with the laws of your country!

 Description:
 Search for filecrypt links (ul, so) for movies.
 Filtered by 1080p.